gingerlee/spam-musubi/README.md

 ## Setup/Installation Requirements

-* _Please download copy this link into the browser of your choice.
+* _Please copy this link into the browser of your choice. https://gingerlee.github.io/spam-musubi/_

 ## Support and contact details